-Whether due to a local emergency or regional disaster, we are likely to find ourselves, at some time, having to survive on our own, and possibly under dangerous conditions.
+Whether due to a local emergency or regional disaster you are likely to find yourself having to survive on our own, and possibly under dangerous conditions.
 Following are some tips to prepare for and recover from a disaster.

 Make a plan.
-Consider how you and your family members will get to a safe place, communicate with each other if you are not together, and what you will do in different situations (e.g. if there’s a fire vs. if an earthquake hits).
+Consider how you and your family members will get to a safe place, communicate with each other if you are not together, and what you will do in different situations (e.g. if there’s a fire vs. if an earthquake).
 Learn more about making a plan here.

 - Establish an out-of-area emergency contact and share the information with your loved ones.
-When the worst of the incident is over, let your contact know, briefly, how you are doing.
-Loved ones should contact this person for the information, leaving local lines free for emergencies.
+When the worst of the incident is over, let your contact know, briefly, you are OK.
+Loved ones should contact this person, by text if possible, for the information leaving local phone lines free for emergencies.

-- Remember that in some instances, when phone lines are overloaded, a text message may go through before a phone call does.
+- Remember that in some instances, when phone lines are overloaded, a text message may go through when a phone call does not.